dejongyeong/covid-19-tracker/README.md

 Covid-19 Tracker Application with React.js and Graphs.

 **Aims** to acquire a knowledge of consuming an external Representational State Transfer (REST) API and presentation of data with graphs in React.js, the configuration of CI/CD with CircleCI, and continuous deployment with Netlify.
-The author also planned to gain an understanding of ESLint, unit testing in React.js, animations, and responsiveness.
+The author also planned to gain an understanding of ESLint (AirBnB Style Guide), unit testing in React.js, animations, and responsiveness.

 **Features** of the Covid 19 Tracker includes: